railwayapp/docs/src/pages/plugins/redis.md

 ---

-The Railway Redis plugin allows you to provision and connect to a PostgreSQL database with zero configuration.
+The Railway Redis plugin allows you to provision and connect to a Redis database with zero configuration.

 ### Connect